microsoft/RTVS-docs/installation.md

 * [Visual Studio 2015 Update 1](https://www.microsoft.com/en-us/download/details.aspx?id=49989)

 RTVS Preview requires an installation of R on your computer.
-We only support R versions 3.2.1, 3.2.2 and 3.2.3.
+We only support **64 bit** editions of R versions 3.2.1, 3.2.2 and 3.2.3.
 We support both the CRAN R distributions as well as the Microsoft R distributions.
 You can download them from for free from these locations:

 * [Microsoft R Open](https://mran.revolutionanalytics.com/download/)
 * [Microsoft R Server](https://www.microsoft.com/en-us/server-cloud/products/r-server/)